wsperat/forest-fire/docs/categorical-strategies.md

 The current implementation uses target-derived category ordering and then maps that order to ranks consumed by the existing numeric split machinery.

+Although `fisher` is not itself target encoding, it still depends on target-derived category statistics.
+For that reason, the same `target_smoothing` parameter is also used as the base regularization level for the per-category statistics that determine the ordering.

 ### Strengths